farao-community/farao-community.github.io/pages/docs/input-data/crac/csa.md

 reference an existing PST in the network and the `PropertyReference` must necessarily be `TapChanger.step` since it is the PST's tap position which shifts.

-To be valid, the `TapPositionAction` must itself be referenced by one or two `StaticPropertyRange` objects which provide the numerical values for the minimum and/or maximum reachable taps.
+To be valid, the `TapPositionAction` must itself be referenced by at most two `StaticPropertyRange` objects which provide the numerical values for the minimum and/or maximum reachable taps.
+If no `StaticPropertyRange` is present, the range of the remedial action will be set from the PST range read in the network.

 ```xml
 <!-- RA Profile -->